jrenner/linux-directory-help/README.md

 Dowloading/Installing:
 - grab the appropriate binary for your system from the bin directory
 - copy it somewhere in your PATH environment variable, I like to use ~/bin
+- make sure you rename it to something easy to type like "dirhelp"

 How to use:
 - run "dirhelp" in some typical directories like "/", "/media", "/var/log"